 HOW DOES NETGALLEY WORK?

 NetGalley offers the ability to create a widget.
-A widget is a pre-approved link which you can use to invite a contact to read a title on NetGalley.
-When a reader receives a widget link, typically via email, they can click on the link, register for free or login to NetGalley (if they are already a member), and are taken directly to the Title Details page for that title, where they can download it.
+A widget is a pre-approved link that you can use to invite a contact to read a title on NetGalley.
+When a reader receives a widget link, typically via email, they can click on the link, register for free, or login to NetGalley (if they are already a member).
+They are then taken directly to the Title Details page for that title, where they can download it.

 NetGalley offers Activity Reports and Feedback Reports, so you can keep records of who downloads and reviews your books.

 HOW TO GET MEMBERS TO VIEW YOUR TITLE

 NetGalley say views matter, so the more time a member sees your title, the more downloads and reviews you can generate.

 When you set a book to Available For Request or Read Now, it will be presented to members on the NetGalley homepage for a few days, generating many views, and usually resulting in a spike of interest and requests for download.
 After that, unless your book is causing a huge buzz, interest will likely be less intense, as your book is harder to discover.

 At this point, NetGalley offers a variety of extra marketing services at various price points which you can use to give your book an extra boost of visibility and gain more views.
 Whether it’s entering your book to be a Book Of The Month, paying to be featured on their homepage for a week, or a full mail-out to thousands of their members, these services are especially useful if you feel your book has real sales potential and you want to present it to the maximum number of influential readers, the maximum amount of times.

 Click here for the full NetGalley media kit, which contains details of all marketing services.